TRAVEL TIPS FOR A DAY TRIP TO RHINE FALLS

 There are also restaurants where you can have drinks/food with great views of the waterfall.
 There are also spots where you can picnic.

-On this side, you will one of Switzerland´s largest forest rope courses, where you will have unique views of the Rhine Falls – there are courses for beginners to advanced ones.
+On this side, you will have one of Switzerland´s largest forest rope courses, where you will have unique views of the Rhine Falls.
+There are courses for beginners to advanced ones.